4th Earl of Pembroke

 by Oscar Wilde.

-- The first folio edition of Shakespeare's plays (pub posthumously 1623)
+- The First Folio edition of Shakespeare's plays (published posthumously 1623)

 is dedicated to the 3rd and 4th Earls of Pembroke.